 Pricing will be variable by day, and no price range has been announced.

-Tron Lightcycle / Run will not feature a standby queue
+Tron Lightcycle / Run does not feature a standby queue

 What is a standby queue?
 It’s the regular line that almost every Disney World attraction has, where you just go to the attraction and wait a certain number of minutes to ride it.

-That means that the virtual queue and Individual Lightning Lane will be the only two options for riding Magic Kingdom’s fastest roller coaster when it opens.
+That means that the virtual queue and Individual Lightning Lane are the only two options for riding Magic Kingdom’s fastest roller coaster.

 Tron Lightcycle / Run Virtual Queue and Lightning Lane Tips